 3. North Korea is fairly small.

-The total land area of North Korea is 46,541 square miles (120,540 square kilometres) – that’s around half the size of the UK.
+The total land area of North Korea is 46,541 square miles (120,540 square kilometers) – that’s around half the size of the UK.

 4. What’s the capital of North Korea?